The Dakota, Minnesota and Eastern Railroad, commonly known as the

 Even if new owner CP is not able to see the DM&E's dream of accessing the lucrative Wyoming coal basin it is still amazing that such a profitable little railroad has been possible from trackage that was disregarded and nearly abandoned over twenty years ago.

-For more on the fallen flag railroads like the Dakota, Minnesota and Eastern consider one (or all) of Mike Schafer's Classic American Railroads
+For more on the fallen flag railroads like the DM&E consider one (or all) of Mike Schafer's Classic American Railroads

 books (listed below is the first in the series).
 He has published